 Benzodiazepine Forced Switching or Stopping

-Often due to new information on the state and federal level about benzodiazepine risks, often frequently when mixed with opiates, along with increasing concerns about benzodiazepine’s impact on the elderly, many prescribers decide to suddenly stop prescribing benzodiazepines, even to their compliant, physically dependent patients.
-A secondary issue is prescribers forcing their physically dependent patients to switch their benzodiazepine to a different one they deem “safer”.
+Due to new information on the state and federal level about benzodiazepine risks, along with increasing concerns about benzodiazepine’s impact on the elderly, many prescribers suddenly stop prescribing, sometimes even cutting off their compliant, physically dependent patients.
+Beyond this, some prescribers force their physically dependent patients to switch their benzodiazepine to a different one they deem “safer”.

-This response by prescribers is very dangerous as benzodiazepine cessation is unpredictable, with potential damage lasting for years, sometimes even leading patients to their deaths.
-Most prescribers are not adequately trained in safe benzodiazepine practices.
-Because of this they may force overrapid switching, tapers or sudden cessation.
+This response by prescribers is very dangerous as benzodiazepine cessation is unpredictable, with potential damage lasting for years.
+Most prescribers are not adequately trained in safe benzodiazepine practices, forcing overrapid switching, tapers or sudden cessation.
 Even with safe, patient led methods, some patients will still become disabled long term, harmed or even die from switching or stopping their prescribed benzodiazepine.

 The issue of forced benzodiazepine switching is common.
 Prescribers frequently demonize one benzodiazepine like Xanax (alprazolam) or Valium (diazepam), while still heralding the safety profile of another benzodiazepine like Klonopin (clonazepam) and Ativan (lorazepam).
-These alleged safety profiles are, to put it simply, the result of deceptive pharmaceutical marketing strategies in the 1970s and 1980s.
+These “safety profiles” are the result of deceptive pharmaceutical marketing strategies in the 1970s and 1980s.
 The reason for Valium’s poor reputation today is due to its early success in the market.
-Serious concerns about physical dependence and withdrawal were emerging.
 As explained in A Brief History of Benzodiazepines:

 In 1975, La-Roche began marketing clonazepam (brand name, Klonopin); two years later, Wyeth Pharmaceuticals released lorazepam (brand name, Ativan).